catafest/colab_google/README.md

   catafest_063.ipynb - simple example with gradio python package on colab notebook.

-  catafest_064.ipynb - simple example with gradio python package and diffuser python package to create a texture on colab notebook.
+  catafest_064.ipynb - simple example with gradio python package and diffuser python package to create a texture on a colab notebook.

   catafest_065.ipynb - using the xterm on colab